 Adding to this, the deputy dean for Transformation in the Department of Oceanography, Professor Sarah Fawcett, highlighted Vichi’s almost unmatched contribution to Antarctic oceanography, securing a seat for the South African research community at a table dominated by the Global North.

 “Marcello has brought boundless energy and passion to the Department of Oceanography in his reimagining of MARiS, in his reform of our curriculum and, as we heard about tonight, his development of a national sea ice programme, which has led to novel research findings.
-We’ve all benefited immensely from our child’s efforts,” she said.
+We’ve all benefited immensely from his efforts,” she said.

 A pressing issue